 3. Personalisation in your Emails

 The more your recipient engage with your emails by opening, clicking and reading the more are your chances to reach their inbox.
 Hence personalization is important.
-Analysts claim that personalized subject lines are 22.2% more likely to be opened.
+A report by Campaign Monitor claims that personalized subject lines are 26% more likely to be opened.

 Care should be taken when sending emails to a list that the message is customised for the receiver.
 Missing a receiver’s first name is a sign that the email was not intended for them and can trigger spam filters.
 If you want to do the same then there are email marketing services and tools like SalesHandy helps.
 It has Mail Merge feature that has an option to fill in custom fields of email list from a .CSV document which allows personalization of email.